 - 1. Gateway supports multiple codecs and can switch between different codecs in real-time.
 The gateway returns all negotiated codecs in the SDP media stream line and reserves the Least-Upper-Bound (LUB) as per the DQoS specification [12].
 The LUB is reserved to guarantee that a switch to any of these codecs will succeed.
-Multiple codecs in the m= line means the device must be ready to receive media packets from any of the negotiated codecs and switch between them as required. - 2.
+Multiple codecs in the m= line means the device must be ready to receive media packets from any of the negotiated codecs.
+As well, the gateway may send media packets from any of the negotiated codecs and switch between them as required. - 2.
 Gateway supports one or more codecs but cannot switch between different codecs in real-time.
 The gateway therefore negotiates and returns only one codec in the SDP media stream line, (optionally, gateway also puts additional supported codecs in the SDP 'X-pc-codecs' attribute) and reserves the bandwidth for the single negotiated codec in the media stream line as per the DQoS specification.
-With this method, a codec change must be initiated by the CMS in order to change codecs at which time the resulting change in bandwidth is re-established as per the DQoS specification.
+With this method, a codec change must be initiated by the CMS in order to change codecs at which time the resulting change in bandwidth is reestablished as per the DQoS specification.